 Even less directly, a landlord may simply not bother pointing out the pros of living in the building or even in the neighborhood, for that matter.
 For example, if a building has amenities such as a swimming pool, roof deck, or fitness center and your landlord or broker isn't mentioning them, consider it a red flag that you're being steered.

 - Indicating that you wouldn't be comfortable or compatible with other tenants.
 Another steering tactic could be summarized as "It's not the building, it's the tenants."
 Under this scenario, a landlord will try to discourage you from renting at the building because he believes you wouldn't be a good fit with the other tenants.
 If you're in this situation, press the landlord or broker to tell you why he thinks you would have problems with the tenants.

-For instance, if you're a Muslim and there are no more vacancies available in the "Muslim part" of a building, it means the landlord must (under a discriminatory policy) turn you away on account of your religion -- even though there may be vacancies in the building.
+For instance, if you're a Muslim and there are no more vacancies available in the "Muslim part" of a building, it means the landlord will (under a discriminatory policy) turn you away on account of your religion—even though there may be vacancies in the building.
 Another example is a landlord who tries to put tenants with disabilities in a certain area of a complex, in an attempt to minimize their visibility to other tenants and their guests.